Our Resources

 Designing an effective set of 360 feedback questions for leaders is not just about listing behaviours; it’s about focusing on what truly drives success.

 One of the most powerful studies in this space comes from an analysis of over 11,000 leaders published in Harvard Business Review.
 It identified the “Ten Fatal Flaws That Derail Leaders” , common behaviours that consistently undermine effectiveness.
-By understanding where leaders fail, we can design better 360 feedback questions that help leaders succeed.
+By understanding where leaders fail, we can design stronger, evidence-based 360 feedback questions for leadership that support long-term success.

 This article converts the lessons learned from the worst managers into examples of 360 feedback questions for leaders that underpin effective leadership and long-term success.